 Developing the image

-I decided to focus on the view through to St John’s college from the Round Church corner because of the interesting contrast of architecture and styles between the 19th century? sweet shop and the old college.
+I decided to focus on the view through to St John’s college from the Round Church corner because of the interesting contrast of architecture and styles between the 19th century? sweet shop and the Tudor-style college.
 I made a series of quick pencil sketches.
 I could have spent longer on this, but already had an image in my mind.
 I was also having problems drawing outside in the very cold weather and it was affecting my RSI.

 I took some photos for reference.

 I knew in advance the dimensions of the etching plates at the course and prepared a square sketch and tracing.
 I decided to just use St John’s and the Original sweetshop, but wanted to soften the frame on the right with some bare tree branches from the tree next to where I had been sitting.

 The aquatints were much less successful because the length of etching is very difficult to control..
 But I found the foggy effect in aquatint 1 potentially interesting for its blankness and empty space – a feeling of cocooned isolation in city life.
 The green aquatint 2 was attempting to give a summer willow feel – weeping willows being a key feature of tourist Cambridge and explores the potential of combining aquatint with monoprint mark-making on the same plate.
 The digitally produced black and white editing of this image is more effective.
 I like the contrast between the light windows and dark building and background with the hint of anonymous figures.
-This approach merits further experimentation – but on a new image.
+This approach merits further experimentation – but on a different image.